GChristensen/enso-portable/readme.md

+The original Enso, in the spirit of Jeff Raskin, was strictly *quasimodal*: the quasimode (command line) stayed active only while a key was physically held down (e.g. Caps Lock), and closed the instant it was released.
+A Shift key, for example, works the same way: it capitalizes only while you hold it.
-The original Enso, in the spirit of Jeff Raskin, was strictly *quasimodal*: the quasimode (command line) stayed active only while a key was physically held down (e.g. Caps Lock), and closed the instant it was released, the same way a Shift key only capitalizes letters while held.
-This was a deliberate consequence of Raskin's humane interface philosophy: modes are a source of user error because the interface behaves differently depending on invisible state the user must remember, and a mode the user must actively sustain by holding a key can never be forgotten about, since letting go always returns you to the base state.
+This was a deliberate consequence of Raskin's humane interface philosophy: software operation modes are a source of user error because the interface behaves differently depending on invisible state the user must remember.
+A mode you must actively sustain by holding a key can never be forgotten, since letting go always returns you to the base state.

 Speed was the other half of Raskin's UI theory argument for building Enso this way.
-In *The Humane Interface* he pointed out that using a mouse means visually hunting for a target and then guiding the pointer onto it, an action governed by Fitts's Law: the smaller and farther the target, the longer the movement takes, and reaching for the mouse in the first place breaks the cadence a touch typist has already built up on the keyboard.
-Switching between windows is a familiar case of this cost - clicking a taskbar entry or an icon buried in another window means locating it on screen first - and so is working with a text selection, where you must aim the pointer at one edge, drag it to the other while the target keeps changing size, and only then can you invoke whatever should act on it.
-Naming a command by typing a few letters of a memorable word skips the hunting and pointing entirely - recall of a word is close to instantaneous, the keystrokes are the same practiced motion as everything else the hands are doing, and the quasimode's incremental matching lets you stop typing the moment the intended command is unambiguous.
-Enso applies this directly: switching to another window or acting on the current text selection are themselves quasimode commands, reachable without the hands ever leaving the keyboard.
+In *The Humane Interface* he pointed out that using a mouse means visually hunting for a target and then guiding the pointer onto it, an action governed by Fitts's Law: the smaller and farther the target, the longer the movement takes.
+Reaching for the mouse in the first place breaks the cadence a touch typist has already built up on the keyboard.
+Switching between windows is a familiar case of this cost - clicking a taskbar entry or an icon buried in another window means locating it on screen first.
+So is working with a text selection, where you must aim the pointer at one edge, drag it to the other while the target keeps changing size, and only then can you invoke whatever should act on it.

+Naming a command instead - typing a few letters of a memorable word - skips the hunting and pointing entirely.
+Recall of a word is close to instantaneous, the keystrokes are the same practiced motion as everything else the hands are doing, and the quasimode's incremental matching lets you stop typing the moment the intended command is unambiguous.
+Enso applies this directly: switching to another window and acting on the current text selection are themselves quasimode commands, reachable without the hands ever leaving the keyboard.

 For convenience, Enso Open-Source instead defaults to a *modal* quasimode: tapping the activation key toggles the command line open, and it stays open (is "sticky")